Skip to main content

 Purchasing and Quality Assessment

-Inspect wood before purchasing for signs of quality: tight grain, no soft spots, minimal bark separation, and uniform color.
+Quality wood suppliers provide consistently seasoned products and specify moisture content and harvest dates.
+Inspect wood for tight grain, no soft spots, minimal bark separation, and uniform color.
 Avoid wood with excessive checking (cracks) or insect damage.

 Common Wood Mistakes to Avoid